jcampos8782/HelloWebApi/deploy/eks/terraform/aws/README.md

 # Deploying to AWS
 This project includes everything required to create an EKS Cluster into the AWS cloud.

 ## Architecture
 <img src='https://raw.githubusercontent.com/jcampos8782/HelloWebApi/master/img/aws_architecture.png' width=500 />

 ## Prerequisites
 * An AWS account.
 * `~/.aws/credentials` file
 * Deploy to a zone with EKS (I use us-west-2)

 ## Provisioning
-To provision the AWS resources, simply iniitalize the terraform provisioner and them apply!
+To provision the AWS resources, simply initialize the terraform provisioner and them apply!

 ```
 terraform init